- Home

 The Common Law Principle of Non-Delegable Duty

-Non-delegable duty is common principle in which there is a relationship between two parties, as such as employer and employee relationship.
-The employer is said to have non delegable duty of care.
+Non-delegable duty is common principle in which there is a relationship between two parties, such as the employer and employee relationship.
+The employer has non-delegable duty of care.

 HOA Gone Bad: Can Homeowner Associations Do That?!

-Status of Customary Law Within Papua New Guinea's Legal System
+Status of Customary Law in Papua New Guinea's Legal System

-Papua New Guinea is part of the Commonwealth legal system of the world, but her legal system is divided into two areas—the customary laws and the introduced and thus written law (statutes).
+Papua New Guinea is part of the Commonwealth legal system, but her legal system is divided into two areas: customary laws and introduced/written law (statutes).

 My Neighbor Is Spying on Me: What Can I Do?